sap-tutorials/Tutorials/tutorials/iot-onboard-device/iot-onboard-device.md

 ]
 ```

-In above case we have 2 process application identifiers, one for equipment maintenance and one for handling units used during sales order processing.
-And then there is a technical id that refers to a telemetry module's IMEI number (check your mobile phone system properties for a similar IMEI number).
+In above case there are 2 process application identifiers, one for equipment maintenance and one for handling units used during sales order processing.
+Then there is a technical id that refers to a telemetry module's IMEI number (check your mobile phone system properties for a similar IMEI number).
 Both the IMEI and the EQUI number could be used as the device id as both will be assigned long-term to the device - which one you use really depends on what the device is capable of using.
 Let's assume for now the device "knows" its equipment id.
-The HANU id is subject to change or might be unknown during onboarding as the silos, we are considering in this example, could be used as a handling unit with one id on Monday and get a different one on Tuesday assigned dynamically.
+The HANU id is subject to change or might be unknown during onboarding as the silos, considered in this example, could be used as a handling unit with one id on Monday and get a different one on Tuesday assigned dynamically.
 So this would not be a good device id.

-Now that we have figured out, which devices to onboard and what the business context is the next step is to onboard devices.
+Now that you have figured out, which devices to onboard and what the business context is the next step is to onboard devices.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Onboard some example devices using a script)]

-The script we use is part of the same set of scripts used in the previous tutorial.
+The script you can use is part of the same set of scripts used in the previous tutorial.

 The folder with the scripts also contains a file `devices.json` that includes above list.
 Feel free to add additional devices with additional, unique ids.
 If the devices exist already in the tenant that you use the onboarding script will fail.
 To prevent this from happening you might want to change the id used for identifying the device.
-If you are the 2nd person using the script we suggest you modify the `devices.json` file to this (replace 0001 with 0002):
+If you are the 2nd person using the script we suggest for you to modify the `devices.json` file to this (replace 0001 with 0002):

 ```
 [